flukejones/rog-core/README.md

 ## Use

-Running the program in standard mode (not daemon or client) will require sudo.
+Running the program as a daemon manually will require root.
+Standard (non-daemon) mode expects to be communicating with the daemon mode over dbus.
-Otherwise if running in daemon mode (option `-d`) then you will need to add option `-c` before all commands to send the command to the daemon - this will change to default to sending to the daemon in future.

 Commands are given by: